 How Do All-Electric Cars Work?

-All-electric vehicles (EVs) have an electric motor instead of an internal combustion engine.
-The vehicle uses a large traction battery pack to power the electric motor and must be plugged in to a charging station or wall outlet to charge.
+All-electric vehicles (EVs), also referred to as battery electric vehicles, have an electric motor instead of an internal combustion engine.
+The vehicle uses a large traction battery pack to power the electric motor and must be plugged in to a wall outlet or charging equipment, also called electric vehicle supply equipment (EVSE).
 Because it runs on electricity, the vehicle emits no exhaust from a tailpipe and does not contain the typical liquid fuel components, such as a fuel pump, fuel line, or fuel tank.
 Learn more about electric vehicles.

 Key Components of an All-Electric Car